JomVill/barangay-cases-dashboard/README.md

    ./start-app.sh
    ```

+   **Important Note**: Double-clicking `start-app.sh` in Finder will not work properly on macOS.
+You must run it from Terminal.

 #### On Windows:
 1. Navigate to the project folder in File Explorer
 2. Double-click on `start-app.bat`
    - Note: If you get a security warning, click "More info" and then "Run anyway"

-### Option 2: Using the macOS App Launcher

-1. Navigate to the project directory
-2. Double-click on the `Start Barangay CMS.app` file
-   - Note: You may need to right-click and select "Open" the first time

-### Option 3: Using npm Commands
+### Option 2: Using npm Commands

 1. Open Terminal/Command Prompt
 2. Navigate to the project directory